Hiya, I’m Nia – Your professional witchy ray of sunshine… sort of.

 My depression and anxiety would go on to effect every past of my life.
 College, University, relationships, food, my body – EVERYTHING.

 I could never seem to get my depression under control.

 I always felt a bit lost and never felt like I had my life together.
 Everyone around me seemed to be progressing with their lives while I was just stuck, feeling desperate, sad and alone.

 I was exhausted for no good reason; miserable; bitter; angry; dejected; unmotivated; disorganised; and in a really, really bad headspace for years.

 It all came to a head in my mid-20s, when I quit my stable, full-time freelance writing job because my mental health was in tatters.
 I was deeply depressed, drinking too much, binge eating and so anxious that I felt as if my insides were filled with wasps.

-This was until, in a desperate attempt to improve my outlook, I read about practising gratitude, self-care, affirmations, and journaling in general.
+This was until, in a desperate attempt to improve my outlook, I read about practising gratitude, shadow work, self-care, affirmations, and journaling in general.

 THIS.
 WAS.
 LIFE-CHANGING.

 Over the course of months, I implemented all of these into my daily routine.